Formal Verification of Unknown Dynamical Systems via Gaussian Process Regression: Conclusion

-We presented a verification framework for partially-observable, unknown dynamic systems subject to PCTL specifications.
-Through learning with Gaussian processes regression and sound interval Markov decision process abstraction of the system, we can achieve guarantees on satisfying (or violating) complex tasks even though the system dynamics are \emph{a priori} unknown.
-Case studies for linear, switched and nonlinear systems illustrate its efficacy and highlight the opportunity for future applications in verifying the properties of complex autonomous systems.
+We present a verification framework for unknown dynamic systems with measurement noise subject to PCTL specifications.
+Through learning with GP regression and sound \imdp abstraction, we can achieve guarantees on satisfying (or violating) complex properties when the system dynamics are \emph{a priori} unknown.
+The maturation of this framework will address the challenges of scaling to higher dimensions, which include the reliance on larger datasets and more discrete states in the abstraction, which can lead to the state-explosion dilemma.

-These results can be used to find acceptable initial conditions (and avoid unacceptable ones) for system deployment, while highlighting regions for further uncertainty reduction through active learning or discretization refinement.
-Extensions to the framework could address partial state-observability for synthesis, and the scaling issues of GP regression and the over-approximations of state images and posterior covariance suprema.
-Our approach for partially-observable systems depends on the knowledge of the initial state in the dataset, which is a limitation for real-world applicability.
+Extensions to the framework could allow for synthesis with measurement noise, general and nonlinear measurement models, and the scaling issues of GP regression and the bounding of state images and posterior covariance suprema.
 While effective for GP regression, our interval-based abstraction method may be applied to other types of learning-based approaches provided sound probabilistic errors are available.